Andy Paley | |

 Website | andypaley |

-Andrew Douglas Paley (born November 2, 1952) is an American songwriter, record producer, composer, and multi-instrumentalist who formed the Paley Brothers, a 1970s power pop duo, with his brother Jonathan Paley.
-Following their disbandment, Andy was a staff producer at Sire Records, producing albums for artists such as Brian Wilson, Jonathan Richman, NRBQ, John Wesley Harding, the Greenberry Woods, and Jerry Lee Lewis.
-He has also worked in film and television, composing scores and writing songs mostly for cartoons such as The Ren & Stimpy Show, Digimon, SpongeBob SquarePants, and Camp Lazlo.
+Andrew Douglas Paley (November 2, 1952 – November 20, 2024) was an American songwriter, record producer, composer, and multi-instrumentalist who formed the Paley Brothers, a 1970s power pop duo, with his brother Jonathan Paley.
+Following their disbandment, Paley was a staff producer at Sire Records, producing albums for artists, such as Brian Wilson, Jonathan Richman, NRBQ, John Wesley Harding, the Greenberry Woods, and Jerry Lee Lewis.
+He also worked in film and television, composing scores and writing songs mostly for animated series, such as The Ren & Stimpy Show, Digimon, SpongeBob SquarePants, and Camp Lazlo.

-Andy is the son of Henry Paley, a college administrator and lobbyist,[2] and Cabot Barber Paley, a teacher and therapist.[3]
-He is the third of five children and grew up near Albany, New York.[3]
+Andy was the son of Henry Paley, a college administrator and lobbyist,[2] and Cabot Barber Paley, a teacher and therapist.[3]
+He was the third of five children and grew up near Albany, New York.[3]
 His younger sister Sarah is married to former U.S. senator Bob Kerrey.
 In 2010, he married Heather Crist in a ceremony officiated by Kerrey.[4]

 "These snappy, hard-hitting songs are what rock and roll used to sound like back when singles were singles and boys would be boys."